KyleGoslan/Digital-Media-Design/Tips.md

 + Get Familiar with `if let` Syntax
 We've used options a lot in already in swift (either exclamation points or question marks).
 The `if let` syntax check for nil.
 Get familiar with using it.

-+ Use Lab Macs
-I highly recommend you use the macs in the labs when you can.
-They are powerful hardware and the large screens make them really nice to develop on, don't struggle with a slow small macbook while you have nice hardware at your disposal.